 "In a world of constant change, we are now facing too many challenges that need new and creative ways to think about the future.
 The NGFP award is a great opportunity to promote, among new generations, to think differently, to think creatively not only thinking about the long-term but to consider futures possibilities."Guillermina Benavides - Professor and Director of the master’s degree of Strategic Foresight at the School of Government and Public Transformation at Tecnológico de Monterrey

 "The world is undergoing a period of unprecedented change, as we develop fair and sustainable societies, or try to mitigate the consequences of failure.
 The Joseph Jaworski Next Generation Foresight Award plays a vital role in developing the leadership necessary for us to succeed."Richard Sandford - Professor of Heritage Evidence, Foresight and Policy at UCL’s Institute for Sustainable Heritage

 "Youth thrives on the moment: fun fun fun.
 The fun will become less if we don't help them investing in the future and off course do it ourselves.
 Why else do we invest in the future, but to increase the fun of the moment, in the future."Jan Bezuidenhout - Senior Manager EY Advisory

 SOIF are very excited to announce the winners of the Joseph Jaworski Next Generation Foresight Practitioners Award.

-We received a strong field of applications from over 40 different nationalities, from Azerbaijan to Zambia.
+We received a strong field of applications from 37 different nationalities.
 A big thank you to all of you who applied as well as to our fantastic panel of judges.

-The applications were so fantastic we have not only awarded a main winner but have a runner-up and 12 Special Awardees.
+The applications were so fantastic we have not only awarded a main winner but 16 Special Awardees.

 We would like to thank all of you who took the time to apply, we were honoured and inspired by the quality and diversity of your applications and proposals.Find out more